 Apart from the ingredients, the cooking technique also plays a significant role in determining the flavor of a burger.
 You may customize the flavor of your burgers by cooking them from rare to well-done marinated.

 Why should you thaw frozen burgers?

-Burger starts as patties formed from pounds of ground.
-These are frozen to prolong its life.
+The burger starts as patties formed from pounds of ground.
+These are frozen to prolong their life.
 Then, anytime you need a couple of burgers, it becomes much simpler to get them from the freezer.
-These must be defrosted prior to consumption.
+These must be defrosted before consumption.
 Thawing burgers first prevents raw or burned burgers.

 Here are some reasons why you should thaw frozen burgers before cooking

-- You should not cook frozen burgers because you wind up heating the meat for a longer period of time, which results in drier patties than when it is thawed.
+- You should not cook frozen burgers because you wind up heating the meat for longer, which results in drier patties than when it is thawed.